aws-samples/aws-hpc-recipes/recipes/pcs/hpc_ready_ami/README.md

 ## Usage

-You can use these resources as-is, fork the repository and adapt them to your own needs, or contibute your own knowledge and AMI management code back to HPC recipes.
+You can use these resources as-is, fork the repository and adapt them to your own needs, or [contibute your own knowledge and AMI management code](../../../CONTRIBUTING.md) back to HPC recipes.
 You can also, of course, just read them over to learn how other people are building AMIs for PCS.

 ### Scripts

 In the [scripts](assets/scripts/) directory, you will find a growing number of scripts that can be used to install and/or configure software on an AMI.
 The scripts are designed to support the same operating system distributions and versions as AWS PCS (currently: Amazon Linux 2, RHEL 9, Rocky Linux 9, and Ubuntu 22.04).

 They're organized around using a shared Bash [script](assets/scripts/common.sh) to detect the operating system distribution, version, and architecture.
 This makes them extensible in the future, and straightforward to reason about and debug.
+A copy of the `common.sh` script must always be in the same directory as the installer script you are running.

 Some scripts accept parameters that control their installation or configuration behavior.
 For example, [`install-spack.sh`](assets/scripts/install-spack.sh) allows you to specify the destination where Spack will be installed.